nfriedly/nfriedly.com/readme.md

 Todo:
 * Fix various link hover and focus effects - too small on headers, too big on menu button, invisible icons on icon-lists, images in portfolio
-* Add some style to images in portfolio
 * Minify and combine stuff - https://github.com/balupton/buildr
 * Clean up "about me" page - mention bicycling, money, pleasant hill, etc
 * Add instagram feed to about page - maybe just photos by or tagged @nfriedly